German factory orders slide in December, undercut forecasts

 The Economy Ministry said that, for the entire fourth quarter, orders rose a modest 0.3 percent.

+Growth has been held back in recent months by automakers’ troubles getting vehicles certified under new, tougher emissions tests.
+At the same time, new import taxes imposed by the U.S. and China are weighing on prospects for global trade — hurting the outlook for Germany because the country is a major exporter.

 Last week, the government slashed its 2019 economic growth forecast from 1.8 percent to 1 percent.
+Germany’s economy grew 1.5 percent last year and 2.2 percent in 2017.

+December’s factory orders figures, a key indicator for the economy, were weighed down by a below-average number of bulk orders.
+Carsten Brzeski, an economist at ING, noted that monthly industrial data also can be distorted by vacation effects.

+He said he still expects the auto industry bottleneck to be resolved in the coming months and the increase in orders from other eurozone countries is a promising sign.
+But he added that falling orders overall help “suggest that any rebound of industrial activity in Germany will be slow and sluggish.”